mrazomej/AutoEncoderToolkit.jl/docs/src/diffgeo.md

 we can borrow concepts and tools from Riemannian geometry, now applied to the latent space of generative models.

-`AutoEncode.jl` aims to provide the set of necessary tools to study the geometry of the latent space in the context of variational autoencoders generative models.
+`AutoEncoderToolkit.jl` aims to provide the set of necessary tools to study the geometry of the latent space in the context of variational autoencoders generative models.